 DOJ charges Iranian man who plotted to kill former Trump advisor John Bolton

-Related video: John Bolton admits planning coups d’etat while discussing January 6
+DOJ charges Iranian Revolutionary Guard member with plotting to kill former Trump advisor John Bolton

+‘While much cannot be said publicly right now, one point is indisputable: Iran’s rulers are liars, terrorists, and enemies of the United States,’ Bolton says

+Department of Justice charges Iranian operative in plot to kill former Trump aide John Bolton

-Shahram Poursafi, 45, stands accused of trying to pay $300,000 to others for them to kill Mr Bolton either in Washington, DC or in Maryland, the Justice Department (DOJ) said.
+Shahram Poursafi, 45, stands accused of trying to pay $300,000 to an individual in the US to kill Mr Bolton either in Washington, DC or in Maryland, the Justice Department (DOJ) said.

-Mr Poursafi is still at large overseas, DOJ noted.
+Mr Poursafi, from Tehran, is still at large overseas, DOJ noted.
 If he’s located and subsequently convicted, he could spend a decade behind bars and face a fine of up to $250,000 for using “interstate commerce facilities in the commission of murder-for-hire”, according to DOJ.

 He could also face 15 years in prison and a $250,000 fine for “providing and attempting to provide material support to a transnational murder plot”.

-Officials said the assassination plot would have been a retaliation for the killing of Revolutionary Guard Corps Commander Qasem Soleimani in January 2020 by the US military in an airstrike in Baghdad.
+Officials said the assassination plot would have been in retaliation for the killing of Revolutionary Guard Corps Commander Qasem Soleimani in January 2020 by the US military in an airstrike in Baghdad.

 The corps is a branch of the Iranian military.